 During the archival stage, the document name will be as 1234567_Passport First Page

-CCIF^RCIF^Customer/Shareholder/UBO Name

-If the user wants to enter both CCIF (1234567) & RCCIF (0987654) along with Customer/Shareholder Name (ABC), then the user must enter the comments like “1234567^0987654^ABC”.

-If the user is entering only CCIF (1234567) along with the Customer Name (ABC), he must enter the comments like “1234567^ ^ABC”, where Customer Name is expected to be the full name.

-Similarly, if the user is entering only RCCIF (0987654) along with Customer Name (XYZ), he must enter the comments like “^0987654^XYZ”.

-If in case, the user just wants to enter the Customer/Shareholder Name (ABCD), then the user must enter the comment like “ ^ ^ ABCD “.

-From the data entry of user, the system will identify the CIF for the naming convention.

 The CIF ID can be a main CIF or a Related Party CIF.
 In both cases, document name will CIFID_Document Type & RelatedCIFID_Document Type.

 If the CIF is not available for a Customer Name entered by the user, then the Document Naming will be CustomerName_Document Type.
 This case can be possible in terms of UBO’s / Shareholder Names.